 This is the required relation; clearly, the value for all-dielectric materials is greater than 1.

 The dielectric material is considered to be a non-metallic material.
 They have high resistance capability, temperature coefficient of resistance negative, and large insulation resistance.
-In simple words, dielectric materials are considered to be non-conducting materials which do not allow electrical flow to pass through it easily.
+In simple words, dielectric materials are considered to be non-conducting materials which do not allow electrical flow to pass through easily.
 These are poor insulators that store electric charges despite passing them.